-Status lights
+Status Lights

-Power light Warning light Status Description Flashing red Internal error There is an internal error in the projector.
+Power □ light Power Warning ロ light -次- Status Description Flashing red Flashing red Internal error There is an internal error in the projector.
 Turn the projector off and unplug it.
-Contact EPSON for help. - Flashing red (quickly) Lamp failure The lamp is burned out or not installed correctly, or the lamp cover is open.
-Close the cover or replace or reseat the lamp, if necessary, as described on page 55.
-Red Overheating The projector has overheated and turned itself off.
+Contact EPSON for help.
+Red Flashing red Fan error/ Temperature sensor error/ Lamp error There is a problem with the cooling fan, temperature sensor, or lamp.
+Turn off the projector and unplug it.
+Contact EPSON for help.
+Flashing red Flashing red (quickly) Lamp failure The lamp is burned out.
+Replace it as described on page 54.
+Off Red Overheating The projector has overheated and turned itself off.
 Let it cool for a few minutes, then turn it back on.
 Make sure there is plenty of space around and under the projector for ventilation.
-Also clean the air filter (see page 53).
-If it continues to overheat, you may need to replace the air filter.
+If it continues to overheat, you may need to change the air filter.
+See page 53 for instructions.